Last Updated on

 A French press produces a full-bodied, oily coffee, which is heavy and robust.

 A Chemex is more than just a means to brew coffee: it’s also a work of art, as evidenced by the fact that it resides in the Museum of Modern Art.
-Invented by chemist Peter Schlumbohm, the Chemex works through the process of cold filtering.
+Invented by American chemist Peter Schlumbohm in 1942, the Chemex works through the process of cold filtering.
 Essentially a solution is poured into a funnel and then gravity removes the liquid.
+In chemistry this is referred to as cold filtering.
+Speaking of cold, the Chemex is also the perfect vessel for making cold brew.
+You may have also heard of a Chemex referred to as a pour over.
+Both are correct, but a Chemex is a specific brand and design of pour over.

 The Chemex ranges from 3 to 8 cups and is made out of glass.
-One distinct difference between a Chemex and a French press is that Chemex’s use of a paper filter.
-To make coffee, begin by adding medium/course grounds to a Chemex-specific paper filter.
+One distinct difference between a French press or pour over is the Chemex’s use of a paper filter.
+To make coffee, begin by adding medium/course grounds, the same grind as you’d use in a drip coffee maker, to a Chemex-specific paper filter.
+It’s important to use a specific filter designed for a Chemex because of it’s unique shape.
+A regular coffee filter isn’t the right shape and isn’t think enough for the Chemex.

 Next soak the grounds with water that’s around 195-200F, then allowed it to bloom for 30 seconds.
 Then slowly add the rest of the water, using a swirling, circular motion to evenly cover the grounds.
 The entire process takes about 4 minutes.
 To perfect your method, you can find more detailed instructions here.